People put their best foot forward during job interviews.

 Don’t put your prospects in the same position.

 Visitors should be able to find your contact information easily on your homepage.
-Most commonly found in the footer (like in the example from our website above), your homepage should include a mailing address, email address, and phone number in case someone is interested in reaching you.
+Most commonly found in the footer (like in the example from the River Pools website above), your homepage should include a mailing address, email address, and phone number in case someone is interested in reaching you.

 People want to work with people.
-Having this information readily available offers comfort by letting people know they can get a hold of someone if need be and also adds credibility, making it clear that this is the homepage of a legitimate business.
+Having this information readily available offers comfort by letting people know they can get ahold of someone if need be.
+This also adds credibility, by making it clear that this is the homepage of a legitimate business.

 If you’re worried about being on the phone all day, establish “help hours” or even consider a live chat.
 This article will help you weigh the pros and cons.